xpdota/event-trigger/README.md

 of state management (most things should not carry over from pull to pull).
 However, it still doesn't take the next logical step of abstracting away the actual log lines into objects where everything is already parsed.

-Both suffer from the issue that the idea of running log lines through regices should be *every* trigger's job, when in reality, it should just be done once and parsed into a convenient object.
+Both suffer from the issue parsing log lines is treated as being *every* trigger's job, when in reality, it should just be done once and parsed into a convenient object.
+Cactbot provides some nice functionality for programmatically creating the regices, but this still doesn't answer the question of why an individual trigger should be remotely concerned with a regex in the first place.

 Then, there's the bespoke ACT plugins, like the Jail plugin.
 These are, in my opinion, severely lacking in functionality, and suffer from re-use issues as well.
 For example, what if I want automarks, *and* a personal callout?